-Smartphone cameras have a problem: the Image sensors are extremely small.
-At night, it is especially difficult to have sufficient light for a nice photo, which often makes your photos come out full of noise or blurry.
-We’ll show you a few tips and tricks on how you can shoot good photos in the dark so your New Year's Eve party photos will turn out looking fantastic.
+Smartphone cameras have a problem: the image sensors are extremely small.
+At night, it is especially difficult to have sufficient light for a nice photo, which often makes your pics blurry of full of noise.
+We’ll show you a few tips and tricks on how you can shoot good photos in the dark, including using night modes.

 Why low light is a problem

 For starters, here's some background on physical and technical aspects of why taking a photo in the dark is so difficult.
 As I already mentioned in the intro: size is the problem.
-The light-sensitive area in most sensors that are integrated in smartphones is roughly 15 to 30 mm².
+The light-sensitive area in most sensors that are integrated into smartphones is roughly 15 to 30 mm².
 In comparison: Full-format image sensors from our editor’s DSLR camera have an area of roughly 860 mm² – that is 30 to 60 times more.

-While small smartphone sensors can gather enough light during the day, the chip simply receives too little photons in the dark.
-However, there are now several ways that phones take a bright picture, although each has its pros and cons.
+While small smartphone sensors can gather enough light during the day, the chip simply receives too few photons in the dark.
+However, there are now several ways to take a bright pictures with your phone, although each has its pros and cons.

 Whether you’ve tinkered around with ISO values before or not: you must have encountered the term at some point.
 To produce a bright picture in low light using a small sensor, you can simply amplify the image sensor’s light sensitivity.
 The camera app does this by itself when taking pictures in automatic mode.

-However, greater ISO sensitivity also produces greater read errors that manifest themselves as image noise, loss of detail and washed colors, among other things.
-In short: The pictures are indeed bright and mostly sharp, but they're not really presentable most of the time.
+However, greater ISO sensitivity also produces greater read errors that manifest themselves as image noise, loss of detail and washed-out colors, among other things.
+In short: the pictures are indeed bright and mostly sharp, but they're not really presentable most of the time.